Key Improvements Required

 • A joint venture with Duratex, Brazil will investigate the construction of a dissolving pulp mill.
 Projected capacity of 450 000 tonnes.

-Lenzing produces man-made cellulosic fiber (MMCF), dissolving pulp, standard viscose fibers (rayon)and specialty cellulose fibers such as lyocell and modal.
+Lenzing produces man-made cellulosic fibre (MMCF), dissolving pulp, standard viscose fibres (rayon)and specialty cellulose fibres such as lyocell and modal.